joeromero/docs/maps_api.md

 }
 ```

-You can then use the ``layergroupid`` for fetching tiles and grids as you do
-normally (see anonymous map section).
-But you'll still have to show the ``auth_token``, if required by the template
+You can then use the ``layergroupid`` for fetching tiles and grids as you would normally (see anonymous map section).
+However, you'll still have to show the ``auth_token``, if required by the template.

-### using JSONP
+### Using JSONP

-There is also a special endpoint to be able to instanciate using JSONP (for old browsers)
+There is also a special endpoint to be able to instantiate using JSONP (for old browsers).

-#### definition
+#### Definition
 GET /api/v1/named/:template_name/jsonp

-#### params
+#### Params
-- auth_token: (optional) it the named map needs auth
+- auth_token: (optional) If the named map needs auth
-- config: encoded JSON with the params to creating named maps (the variables defined in the
+- config: Encoded JSON with the params for creating named maps (the variables defined in the template)
-  template)
-- lmza: This attribute contains the same than config but LZMA compressed.
-It can't be used at the same time than ``config``.
+- lmza: This attribute contains the same as config but LZMA compressed.
+It cannot be used at the same time than ``config``.
 - callback: JSON callback name

-#### response
+#### Response
 ```
 callback(
        "layergroupid":"c01a54877c62831bb51720263f91fb33:0",